Blazored/Modal/README.md

 ### Passing Parameters

-If you need to pass values to the component you are displaying in the modal, then you can use the `ModalParameters` object.
-Any component which is displayed in the modal has access to this object as a `[CascadingParameter]`.
+If you want to pass values to the component you're displaying in the modal, then you can use the `ModalParameters` object.
+The name you provide must match the name of a parameter defined on the component being displayed.

 #### Index Component